 You’ll likely want to integrate Jira and Zendesk and set up a flexible synchronization for 2 general reasons:

+Instead of exchanging support tickets via email, or manually creating Jira issues for every ticket, a Zendesk to Jira integration enables you to automatically create linked issues whenever a ticket is generated.
+If you’re manually adding issues in Jira, you’ll also need to manually update the Zendesk ticket whenever a new one is added to the issue.
+Not a great use of your team’s time!
 By synchronizing both tools automatically, less information is lost in comparison to the manual route.
 As less information will fall through the cracks, you’ll not only save time, but it will also result in you providing a better experience for your users.

 - Synchronize any field you need in custom Jira configurations